 If you’re a do-it-yourself website owner, you need to get started!
 You might want to check Matt Banner’s detailed and resourceful post on How to Switch from HTTP to HTTPS for further information.

 But for those of you who don’t have the time or knowledge to convert to HTTPS, it’s time to get help with converting your site ~ even if you are not collecting sensitive data.
 Remember, in the near future Google will be requiring HTTPS of all website owners!
+Please see our HTTPS conversion pricing for further information or contact us for a quote.

 Stay ahead of the game and contact us if you need assistance with your conversion.
 We’re always happy to help!